cjbarker/cjbarker.com/content/blog/creating-high-entropy-passwords-on-linux.md

 Scanning for Secrets
 ---
-Shifting security left in one's software development lifecycle towards a more comprehensive DevSecOps approach can greatly assist in reducing risks and catching potential issues early and often.
+Shifting security left in one's software development life cycle towards a more comprehensive DevSecOps approach can greatly assist in reducing risks and catching potential issues early and often.
 Part of this evolution includes detecting sensitive data such as passwords in files like source code.

 There are two general techniques for detecting secrets within source code or any text file for that matter - regular expression (deterministic) and entropy based scanning.
 Regular expressions work relatively well if you know what you're